 Música Popular Brasileira (Brazilian Popular Music in English) or MPB is a genre that mixes a variety of Brazilian rhythms.
-Although it is not just one style or discrete genere, but rather it is a term that encompasses numerous Brazilian popular musical styles as they evolved and expanded during the decade of the 1970s and beyond.
+Although it is not just one style or discrete genre, but rather it is a term that encompasses numerous Brazilian popular musical styles as they evolved and expanded during the decade of the 1970s and beyond.

 Much of what you hear today in Brazilian music is MPB that mixes a variety of Brazilian rhythms such as Bossa Nova, folk, rock, pop, jazz, and samba.
-Brazilian Popular Music (MPB) first emerged as a style in 1966, as a second generation to Bossa Nova.
+Brazilian Popular Music (MPB) first emerged as a style in 1966, as second generation to Bossa Nova.
 It was then influenced by other rhythms, such as rock and samba, combining elements from various cultures.

 Today, MPB is a very popular music style and has matured and grown, incorporating a variety of artists.
 MPB boasts many successful artists, including Gilberto Gil, Chico Buarque, Caetano Veloso and Marisa Monte.